List of Coronation Street characters introduced in 2016: Clayton Hibbs

 Clayton Hibbs, played by Callum Harrison, made his first on-screen appearance on 8 July 2016.
-He is the stepbrother of Macca Hibbs (Gareth Berliner), and an old friend of Gemma and Callum.
-He was written into the programme especially to tie-in with the demise of Kylie Platt.
+He is the stepbrother of Macca Hibbs (Gareth Berliner), and an old friend of Gemma Winter (Dolly-Rose Campbell) and Callum Logan (Sean Ward).
+He was written into the programme especially to align with the departure of Kylie Platt (Paula Lane).

 Clayton and Macca harass Gemma at her job at the Prima Doner kebab shop, demanding free kebabs.
 They do this for several days before being chased off by manager Chesney Brown (Sam Aston).
 Clayton returns and attempts to pay Gemma with fake notes, but after Chesney takes the blame for her after the first time this happens, Gemma refuses to take them again and forces Clayton out of the shop.
 He returns later that day, demanding Gemma open the till, and knocks her unconscious when she fights back.
 Gemma's friend, Kylie, tries to help her, but Clayton stabs her in the chest and flees the scene.
 Kylie dies from her injuries in husband David's arms and Clayton threatens Gemma to stay quiet and to keep Craig Tinker (Colson Smith), who witnessed the event, quiet as well.
 David overhears Clayton threatening Gemma and chases him with a steel pipe.
 He pins Clayton to the floor and attacks him with the pipe but Clayton manages to escape again.
 Gemma and Craig give statements to the police, and Clayton is arrested a few days later.

 Clayton stands trial at Weatherfield Crown Court.
 He is found guilty of Kylie's murder and is sentenced to life imprisonment, with a minimum of 15 years.
 On the day of the trial, David attempts to drive his car into the prison van to kill Clayton, but crashes his car at the end of the street to avoid hitting his daughter Lily (Brooke Malonie).
 The car explodes and Anna Windass' (Debbie Rush) legs are severely burnt.
 Months later, Shona Ramsey (Julia Goulding), Clayton's mother, visits him in prison.
 Shona tells Clayton the grief she has brought on the Platt family.
 Shona tells Gail that she is Clayton's mother and that Clayton chose to live with his father, believing that he would not be in prison if she had looked after him herself.
 Gail agrees not to tell anyone about Shona and Clayton in exchange for her not telling the police about David and the car crash.

 During the time of his appearance, he has been introduced on many occasions.
 In May 2020, she is granted a visit to the prison to see Clayton, which she soon recognises and proclaims that "he's not her boy".